 Panasonic FZ2500 versus Canon G9 X

-The Panasonic Lumix DMC-FZ2500 (called FZ2000 in some regions) and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in September 2016 and October 2015.
+The Panasonic Lumix DMC-FZ2500 (called Panasonic FZ2000 in some regions) and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in September 2016 and October 2015.
 Both the FZ2500 and the G9X are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Panasonic FZ2500 and the Canon G9 X. Three successive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the FZ2500 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Panasonic FZ2500 and the Canon G9 X. Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ2500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (60 percent) than the Panasonic FZ2500.
 Moreover, the G9X is substantially lighter (77 percent) than the FZ2500.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the FZ2500 nor the G9X are weather-sealed.

 |Camera Body Specifications